Web Content Display

 OMKAR: The sacred syllable "Aum" (OM).

-PANCH AGNI VIDYA: Wisdom of the five fires (see footnote in Towards Infinity, discussion on Fifth Knot).
+PANCHA AGNI VIDYAA: Wisdom of the Five Fires (see footnote in Towards Infinity on 5th knot)..

 PANCHA BHUTAS: The five elements or principles in Hindu cosmology: earth, water, fire, air, and space.